What BURP Is and Isn’t

-burp members are trained to give backrubs that focus on the neck, shoulders, and upper back.
-Our goal is to encourage relaxation and to give someone a new perspective on their day.
+BURP members are trained to provide backrubs that focus on the neck, shoulders, and upper back.
+Our goal is to encourage relaxation and to give community members a new perspective on their day.
 We are not professional massage therapists and we do not claim to help people with their medical conditions.
 Also, all of our backrubs are free.

 - You must complete a minimum of 3 one-hour burp events each semester.

-- If you need to miss the event you are signed up for, it is your responsibility to find a replacement and to notify the burp Coordinator.
+- If you need to miss the event you are signed up for, it is your responsibility to find a replacement and to notify the BURP Coordinator ASAP.

 - Giving backrubs to a stranger requires a lot of trust from both sides.
 That is why we make an effort to be as respectful and professional as possible.

-- Wear your burp t-shirt and nametag at every event.
+- Wear your BURP t-shirt (provided) and nametag at every event.
 This is your uniform!